mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Close the release in Jira both for webapp and mobile ([releases page](https://mattermost.atlassian.net/projects/MM?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page))
     - For the next release, create the following team meetings.
 If they conflict with existing meetings, check with meeting owner to reschedule or reschedule the release meeting
       - Bug Bash Meeting on the week after Code Complete at 10:00am San Francisco time
-      - Release Triage and Update Meeting each weekday starting at T-20 and ending at T-0 at 9:30am San Francisco time for PM, QA and release dev
+      - Release Triage and Update Meeting each weekday starting at T-20 and ending at T-0 at 9:30am San Francisco time for PM, QA, and release dev
     - Prepare tickets for the next release, with a corresponding vX.X prefix, and put the tickets in the appropriate sprints as follows:
        - The week RC is cut:
             - [RC Build Testing for core team](https://mattermost.atlassian.net/browse/PLT-2208)